department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 { Information box }
-### {Alert title} Notice: Applicant may require additional documentation
+### {Alert title} Notice: Applicant may require additional documentation.
+We’ll tell you at the end of the application what documentation you need, if any.

 Depending on { Your / %%applicant's name%%'s / %%applicant's name%%'s } relationship to the Veteran, we may require additional documents to verify eligibility.

 We will need you to mail copies of these documents to the CHAMPVA office after you submit this form online.
-Detailed instructions on how to mail those documents will be displayed after your submit this enrollment form online.
+Detailed instructions on how to mail those documents will be displayed after you submit this enrollment form online.

 Spouse:

-- Marriage certificate
+- A copy of the marriage certificate
-- If a surviving spouse who remarried but is once again single, the legal document that ended your marriage.
+- If a surviving spouse who remarried but is once again single, a copy of the legal document that ended the marriage.
 This may be a divorce decree, death certificate, or annulment decree.

 Child:

-- School certification (if between ages 18 - 24)
+- A copy of the school certification (if between ages 18 - 23)

 Caretaker:
 < !--- find out if there is any document needed for caretakers
 - Document Placeholder -->

 { End information box }